repeaterjs/react-hooks/README.md

 ```

 Creates a repeater which can be used in useResult callbacks. `push` and `stop`
-can be passed to children to update the repeater.
+can be used in later callbacks to update the repeater.
 For more information about
 the `push` and `stop` functions or the buffer argument, refer to the
 [repeater.js docs](https://repeater.js.org/docs/overview).

 Example:
 ```ts
 function MarkdownEditor() {
   const [inputs, pushInput] = useRepeater();